-What Can a Handyman Do in Bernalillo, New Mexico?
+What Can a Handyman Do Without a License in Bernalillo, New Mexico?

 In Bernalillo (Sandoval County), most "handyman" work is only legal in New Mexico if you stay under the state’s construction licensing exemption and you do not perform regulated trades (electrical/plumbing/gas/HVAC) that require licensed professionals and permits.
 New Mexico generally requires a contractor license through the Construction Industries Division (CID) once you exceed the small-project exemption threshold; even under the threshold, permits may still be required for certain work.